pkorivi/traffic_sign_classifier_project/writeup_traffic_sign_classifier.md

 * As there are various types of features that could be extracted in terms of color, shape a convolutional model appeared to be a good choice.

-###Test a Model on New Images
+### 7. Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+# 1.Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]